🎓 University of Nebraska–Lincoln Scholarships & Aid (2025–2026)

 - Tuition, housing, and what families actually pay on average

-- Automatic merit scholarships and GPA/test score cutoffs
+- Automatic merit scholarships and GPA/test thresholds

 - Competitive and departmental awards worth applying for

-- Honors and out-of-state tuition reduction programs
+- Honors and reciprocity programs that cut tuition

 📊 Admissions Snapshot